-- g) carried out at the meeting held on 20 February 2020 the assessment on the size, composition and functioning of the Board itself and its committees (self-assessment or board review).
-For the purpose of this assessment, the Remuneration and Appointments Committee has been identified as the board entity called upon to supervise the board review process. - This committee, supported by the Corporate Affairs department, has: (i) considered the board review method by giving questionnaires to each director that allow for the possibility of expressing comments and suggestions on each question; (ii) defined the contents of the self-assessment questionnaire, the submitted to the Board of Directors for its prior approval on 7 November 2019; (iii) collected, analysed and discussed the questionnaire results; and, lastly, (iv) reported the results of the self-assessment questionnaire to the Board.
+- f) evaluated, on 11 March 2021, the overall management performance based on the information received from the delegated bodies, comparing the results achieved with those planned.
+On this point it should be noted that the Board of Directors formally stated the principle that the delegated bodies report to the Board on the activities performed in the exercise of the powers granted to them at least every three months, in accordance with the provisions of law in force; - g) carried out at the meeting held on 23 February 2021 the assessment on the size, composition and functioning of the Board itself and its committees (self-assessment or board review).
+For the purpose of this assessment, the Remuneration and Appointments Committee has been identified as the board entity called upon to supervise the board review process.

+This committee, supported by the Corporate Affairs department, has: (i) considered the board review method by giving questionnaires to each director that allow for the possibility of expressing comments and suggestions on each question; (ii) defined the contents of the self-assessment questionnaire, the submitted to the Board of Directors for its prior approval on 11 February 2020; (iii) collected, analysed and discussed the questionnaire results; and, lastly, (iv) reported the results of the self-assessment questionnaire to the Board.

-As regards the questions on the questionnaire, these cover the following subjects: (i) the adequacy of the Issuer's corporate governance rules aimed at ensuring the Company and the Group are run in accordance with national and international best practices; (ii) the adequacy of the size and composition of the board and the committees set up within it for the Company's operation; (iii) adequate representation of the different professional skills within the Board of Directors; (iv) the completeness of the information provided to the Board by the Company with regard to the situation in which the Group operates; (v) the adequacy and timeliness of the information and documentation sent to the Board and Committee members before their respective meetings.
+As regards the questions on the questionnaire, these cover the following subjects: (i) the adequacy of the Issuer's corporate governance rules aimed at ensuring the Company and the Group are run in accordance with national and international best practices; (ii) the adequacy of the size and composition of the board and the committees set up within it for the Company's operation; (iii) adequacy of representation of the different professional skills within the Board of Directors; (iv) the completeness of the information provided to the Board by the Company with regard to the situation in which the Group operates; (v) the adequacy and timeliness of the information and documentation sent to the Board and Committee members before their respective meetings.

-During the assessment that was carried out within the board at the meeting on 20 February 2020 regarding its size, composition and functioning, as well as those of its Committees, the Board of Directors confirmed the adequacy of the size of the Board itself in its current composition (of 11 members).
+During the assessment that was carried out within the board at the meeting on 23 February 2021 regarding its size, composition and functioning, as well as those of its Committees, the Board of Directors confirmed the adequacy of the size of the Board itself in its current composition (of 12 members).

-During the same board meeting held on 20 February 2020, the independence and executive or non-executive requirements of each director was also verified;
+During the same board meeting held on 23 February 2021, the independence and executive or nonexecutive requirements of each director was also verified;

-- h) adopted a "Procedure for the internal management and disclosure to the market of corporate information", which came into force, in its original version, on 1 April 2006 and which was most recently updated by the Board in the meeting held on 30 July 2019, also in consideration of the subsequent legislative changes, such as more specifically the new EU regulations on market abuse, and Consob's issue of the Guidelines on the management of inside information; - i) complied with the disclosure requirements resulting from the resolution adopted, pursuant to Art.
+- h) adopted a "Procedure for the internal management and disclosure to the market of corporate information", which came into force, in its original version, on 1 April 2006 and which was most recently updated by the Board in the meeting held on 30 July 2019, also in consideration of the subsequent legislative changes, such as more specifically the new EU regulations on market abuse, and Consob's issue of the Guidelines on the management of inside information - i) complied with the disclosure requirements resulting from the resolution adopted, pursuant to Art.
 3 of Consob Resolution no. 18079 dated 20 January 2012, acknowledging in the financial reports that it has adopted the opt-out regime laid down in Art.
 70, para.
 8 and Art.
 71, para.
 1-bis of Consob Regulation no. 11971/99 with effect from 18 December 2012, and namely availing itself of the power to derogate from the obligations to publish information documents required during major operations such as mergers, demergers, capital increase by contributions of assets in kind, acquisitions and divestments.